mchill/beacon-bone/docs/documentation.md

 ## Location Calculation

 1. If no active beacons, assume distance is unchanged since last calculation
-1. If one active beacon, location equals the location of that beacon
+2. If one active beacon, location equals the location of that beacon
-2. If two or more active beacons:
+3. If two or more active beacons:
     a.
 Find the two beacons with the strongest rssi
     b.
-Assume the user is on a line connecting the two beacons c Determine the point on that line using the proportion of the two rssi's
+Assume the user is on a line connecting the two beacons
+    c.
+Determine the point on that line using the proportion of the two rssi's
+    d.
+If that point is in inaccessible space
+        i.
+Use the position of the beacon with the strongest rssi

 ## Graph Construction